kkamaneeya/ProgrammingAssignment4/README.md

 - 'CodeBook.md': Shows information about the variables used on the feature vector.

-- 'Tidy_data.csv': Processed data set
+- 'Tidy_data.csv': Processed data set.

+-'run_analysis.R': THe R-code which performs the processing/ananlysis on the original database to obtain the tidy dataset.

 Notes:
 ======